torsteins/torsteins.github.io/docs/index.md

 	mov	x9, sp
 	str	x8, [x9]
-	bl	_printf         ; Do the print function ldr	w8, [sp, #8]    ; Make a copy of the number in the box labeled "i" and put it in register w8 add	w8, w8, #1      ; Add one to the number at register w8 str	w8, [sp, #8]    ; Put back the number at register w8 into the box labeled with "i" (str b	LB_LOOP         ; Go back to performing the check at the start of the loop
+	bl	_printf         ; Do the print function ldr	w8, [sp, #8]    ; Make a copy of the number in location "i" and put it in register w8 (seen this before?) add	w8, w8, #1      ; Add one to the number at register w8 str	w8, [sp, #8]    ; Put back the number at register w8 into the box labeled with "i" (str b	LB_LOOP         ; Go back to performing the check at the start of the loop